mzazon/awesome-cloud-projects/aws/ethereum-smart-contracts/ethereum-smart-contracts.md

    echo "✅ Lambda function deployed successfully"
    ```

-   Your blockchain interaction service is now live and can process smart contract operations reliably.
+   Your blockchain interaction service is now live with Node.js 20.x runtime and can process smart contract operations reliably.
 The Lambda function provides automatic scaling, built-in monitoring, and secure execution environment for your Ethereum transactions.

 7. **Upload Contract Artifacts to S3**:

    Contract artifacts contain the compiled bytecode and ABI (Application Binary Interface) information necessary for deploying and interacting with smart contracts.
-Storing these in S3 provides version control, secure access, and enables automated deployment pipelines.
+Storing these in S3 with versioning and encryption provides secure access, version control, and enables automated deployment pipelines for enterprise applications.

    ```bash
    # Go back to contract directory